Chapter 8. Upgrading

 2. Upgrade the OpenShift sandboxed containers Operator to update the Operator subscription.

 You can upgrade OpenShift Container Platform before or after the OpenShift sandboxed containers Operator upgrade, with the one exception noted below.
-Always apply the KataConfig patch immediately after upgrading OpenShift sandboxed containers Operator.
+Always apply the KataConfig patch immediately after upgrading the OpenShift sandboxed containers Operator.

 8.1.
 Upgrading resources